-The church is now open for public worship and services are no longer being streamed online.
+The church is open for public worship and services are no longer being streamed online.

-Various precautions are in place to keep everyone safe:
+Various advice is in place to keep everyone safe:

-- Those who come to the Parish Mass on Sundays will be required to give their name and telephone number, which we will keep for 21 days, to enable tracing to take place if another worshipper displays symptoms of Covid-19.
+- Those who come to the High Mass on Sunday morinng will be required to give their name and telephone number, which we will keep for 21 days, to enable tracing to take place if another worshipper displays symptoms of Covid-19.

 - Those who use a toilet will need to disinfect it afterwards.